 13. Roam San Cristóbal de la Laguna

-If the pretty streets of Paris or tiled floors of Lisbon usually catch your eye, make your way up to San Cristóbal.
+If the pretty streets of Paris or tiled floors of Lisbon do it for you, make your way up to San Cristóbal de la Laguna.
 This town was built in the 16th and 18th centuries, meaning that many of the public and private buildings have a charming colonial style to them.
-Stay in a hotel here for a few nights to explore Laguna Cathedral, the Iglesia de la Concepción and feast in local tavernas.
+Today, it’s a UNESCO World Heritage Site.
+Stay in a hotel here for a few nights to explore gorgeous buildings like the Palacio de Nava, go shopping on Calle Carrera and feast in local tavernas.

 Address: 38202 San Cristóbal de la Laguna